-Students in the Departments of Computer Science and Information and Electrical Engineering have a student profile in StISys rather than HELIOS.
+Students in the Departments of Computer Science and Informationand Electrical Engineering have a additional student profile in StISys.
 Students use this online system to register for examinations and lab practicals and to see exam and assessment results.
 Staff and examiners can generate candidate lists, mailing lists and lab groups.